Top 5 common startup mistakes and how to avoid them

 Avoid these startup mistakes and have a successful business

 Navigating the startup landscape is fraught with challenges and uncertainties.
 However, if you know what are some common startup mistakes, you can avoid them and stop your startup from failing.
-Prioritise market research, finding the right talent for your startup (think about having a nearshore partner providing IT staffing services), crafting great contracts to protect everyone involved, becoming financially literate and having a good pricing strategy for your product – and you are on the right track to join those 10% of successful startups.
+Prioritise market research, finding the right talent for your startup (think about having a nearshore partner providing IT team augmentation services), crafting great contracts to protect everyone involved, becoming financially literate and having a good pricing strategy for your product – and you are on the right track to join those 10% of successful startups.

 Let’s start achieving excellence together